liferay/lexicon-site/src/pages/docs/satellites/Sites/buttons.md

 ![Button site active and button site active borderless](../../../images/sites/ButtonSitesBlueActive.jpg)

-When these buttons are associated with an asset, a blog entry, a knowledge base article or a comment will only appear when hovering over the item to which it is associated.
-More information about this behavior can be found on the [Asset Title Bar documentation](./assetTitleBar.html).
+When these buttons are associated with an asset, a blog entry, a knowledge base article, or a comment, they only appear when hovering over the associated item.
+See the [Asset Title Bar documentation](./assetTitleBar.html) for more information about this behavior.

 ### Attributes